-(A) A cosmetologist shall provide cosmetology services within an adequately licensed salon, and within the scope of practice of cosmetology for a cosmetologist as set forth in section 4731.01 of the Revised Code and the rules of the "Board".
+(A) A cosmetologist shall provide cosmetology services within a salon where the license is current, active and appropriate to the scope of practice of cosmetology for a cosmetologist as set forth in section 4713.01 of the Revised Code and the rules of the board.

 (B) A cosmetologist shall maintain knowledge of the duties, responsibilities, and accountabilities of practice and shall practice in accordance with the following: